Spontaneous scalarization

-and where $\alpha$, $\beta$, $\gamma_i$, and $\mu^2_\varphi$ can be expressed in terms of the $G_i$ functions and their derivatives evaluated in the background configurations.\footnote{We are not following the notation of \textcite{Andreou:2019ikc}, but have instead adapted it to match that of some of the specific models we will later study.
-While expected, it is nontrivial to show how the Gauss--Bonnet invariant emerges from Eq.~\eqref{eq:Action_Horndeski}.
-This was first shown by~\textcite{Kobayashi:2011nu}.} We will refer to this action, in a slight abuse of terminology, as the {\em minimal action for scalarization}, in the sense that it contains all of the terms that contribute to the \emph{onset of scalarization} manifesting as a tachyonic instability.
+and where $\alpha$, $\beta$, $\gamma_i$, and $\mu^2_\varphi$ can be expressed in terms of the $G_i$ functions and their derivatives evaluated in the background configuration~\cite{Andreou:2019ikc}.\footnote{We are not following the notation of \textcite{Andreou:2019ikc}, but have instead adapted it to match that of some of the specific models that we later study.
+While expected, it is nontrivial to show how the Gauss-Bonnet invariant emerges from Eq.~\eqref{eq:Action_Horndeski}.
+This was first shown by~\textcite{Kobayashi:2011nu} at the level of the field equations, and by~\textcite{Langlois:2022eta} at the level of the action.} We refer to this action, in a slight abuse of terminology, as the minimal action for scalarization, in the sense that it contains all of the terms that contribute to the \emph{onset of scalarization} manifesting as a tachyonic instability.
 As such, it can be used to study and understand what triggers scalarization and to determine the relevant instability thresholds.

-Before we go further, it is worth examining what happens if we decide to drop assumption~\ref{itm:a2_quad} altogether, but still impose assumptions~\ref{itm:a1_grsol} and~\ref{itm:a3_2ndordereom}.
-Working along the same lines as before, one arrives at a different set of terms, composing the action
+Before we go further, we examine what happens if we decide to drop assumption~\ref{itm:a2_quad} altogether, but still impose assumptions~\ref{itm:a1_grsol} and~\ref{itm:a3_2ndordereom}.
+Working along the same lines as before, one arrives at a different set of terms composing the action

-As before, $\tau$, $\eta$, $\lambda$, and $\gamma'_i$ can be expressed in terms of the $G_i$ functions and their derivatives evaluated in the background configurations.
-It might seem counter-intuitive that an action containing terms linear in $\varphi$ leads to perturbation equations that are in the form of Eq.~\eqref{genLinEq}, which has no source terms.
+As before, $\tau$, $\eta$, $\lambda$, and $\gamma'_i$ can be expressed in terms of the $G_i$ functions and their derivatives evaluated in the background configuration.
+It might seem counterintuitive that an action containing terms linear in $\varphi$ leads to perturbation equations that are in the form of Eq.~\eqref{genLinEq}, which has no source terms.
 This is due to the presence of terms that are nonanalytic in $\varphi$.